 TunnelBear Servers: TunnelBear provides 23 servers in an equal number of countries.
 This makes the server network one of the smallest in the whole VPN industry.
 Some of the locations include the US, UK, Canada, Germany, Japan, Australia, France, Netherlands, Italy, Ireland, Mexico, Hong Kong, and many more.

 PIA Server: Comparatively, PIA offers 35,912+ servers in 77 countries.
 There are not many VPNs with a server network as large as Private Internet Access’s.
 Some of its server locations include U.S, Canada, the U.K, Switzerland, Netherlands, Sweden, France, Germany, Romania, Israel, Japan, Mexico, Singapore, and others.
-Due to this reason, it is the best VPN in multiple countries and one of the best choice VPNs in Hong Kong.
+Due to this reason, it is the best VPN in multiple countries and one of the top VPN provider in Hong Kong.

 6. Device Compatibility & Ease of Use: PIA vs TunnelBear